AJYI/FabflixProject/README.md

 1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-22.git`
 2. Import the project using intellij and choose Maven as the external model
-3. edit the configurations for the tomcat server.
+3. Edit the configurations for the tomcat server.
 Refer to ([canvas](https://canvas.eee.uci.edu/courses/36596/pages/intellij-idea-tomcat-configuration))
 4. Run the server.

 ### Each member's contribution to Project 1